 About this Site

-This site was designed to highlight some of the most significant efforts to incorporate the federally developed social cost of greenhouse gases (SC-GHG) in policymaking across the United States, so that decisionmakers, advocates, and other stakeholders better understand new ways to advance progress on climate change.
+The social cost of greenhouse gases (SC-GHG) is an economic tool that measures the societal cost—in dollars—from each ton of climate pollution.
+This site highlights some of the most significant efforts to incorporate the SC-GHG in policymaking across the United States, so that decisionmakers, advocates, and other stakeholders better understand new ways to advance progress on climate change.

-The IWG’s SC-GHG has been used in over 100 federal actions, including regulations and environmental impact statements, in an effort to internalize climate effects into the decisionmaking process.
-A number of states now also use the IWG SC-GHG.
-The contents of this website refer to the SC-GHG estimate developed by the IWG, for reasons discussed here.
+The IWG’s SC-GHG has been used in over 100 federal actions, including regulations and environmental impact statements, in an effort to internalize climate effects into agency decisionmaking process.
+Many states now also use the IWG SC-GHG.

 About the Institute for Policy Integrity

 The Institute for Policy Integrity at New York University School of Law has been at the forefront of advocating for the use of the social cost of greenhouse gases in policymaking.
-Staff members at the institute have published extensive research on the SCC and engaged in dozens of policy proceedings to encourage its proper use in regulations, environmental impact statements, and a variety of policies.
+Staff members at the institute have published extensive research on the SC-GHG and engaged in dozens of policy proceedings to encourage its proper use in regulations, environmental impact statements, and a variety of policies.
 More detail about our work on the SC-GHG and numerous other issues can be found at policyintegrity.org.

 The Institute for Policy Integrity is a non‐partisan think tank dedicated to improving the quality of government decisionmaking through advocacy and scholarship in the fields of administrative law, economics, and public policy.